brandontang892/quant_aware_L2Grad_regularization/README.md

 # RegulQuant
-CS 242 Final Project, Spring 2021.
+Harvard CS 242 Computing at Scale (Graduate) Final Project, Spring 2021.

 Junu Lee, Andrew Lu, Brandon Tang

-This is the research framework for our CS 242 Project, at Harvard University.
+This is the research framework for our CS 242 Final Project, at Harvard University.
 The focus is discovering more creative regularizers to use as a quantization-aware training protocol, giving us better metrics for quantization error and post-training accuracy.
 Our current direction is to expand upon [this paper](https://arxiv.org/abs/2002.07520) which uses L1